Find Trade Colleges

 250K

-Some degrees associated with ophthalmic technician/technologist may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with ophthalmic technician/technologist require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 undefined